 Rolled Oats (Old Fashioned Oats): Rolling and steaming the groats will result in this variety.

-Instant Oats: Theses oats are put through even more steaming and are pre-cooked, essentially.
+Instant Oats: These oats are put through even more steaming and are pre-cooked, essentially.

 Can I Lose Weight By Eating Oatmeal?

-Including oatmeal in your weight loss plan is a great idea!
+Including oatmeal in your weight loss plan is a great idea and doing so is a reliable part of weight management.
 Because it contains both soluble and insoluble fiber, oatmeal will be a great support in managing your weight.
 Good digestive health is really powerful!

 If you feel aligned with this approach, you might find a lot of value in my 30 Day Healthy Program.
 It's got meal plans, shopping lists, support, and more!